About Us

 In order to improve the safety and to enhance the availability of the new unique passages to many of the scientists, a vertical 45-foot access shaft was dug from the DSMH location down to the end of the Mud Turtle Passage that connected to the Snowy River passage several thousand feet upstream from the discovery location.
 The DSMH location is approximately one mile from the only entrance to Fort Stanton Cave.
 The majority of the expeditions during 2009-2010 have concentrated on improving this access shaft using stainless steel framing, HDPE plastic panels, and concrete made from cement mixed with the talus from the shaft-digging effort.
 This safety improvement was completed by FSCSP volunteers in October, 2010.

-Planned Activities and Current Scientific Work
+Planned Exploration Activities and Current Scientific Work

 Many of our cave scientists are internationally known and have won awards for their work in caves all over the world.
 At Fort Stanton Cave we are performing studies including biology, hydrology (water studies), resistivity measurements, RF measurements, gravity measurements, geology, documentation of historic signatures, precision survey and cartography.
 Our teams are trained observers that carefully document their findings and provide management information to the BLM in many areas.

-Directors of FSCSP:
+Current Directors of FSCSP:

 Pete Lindsley